Rooney out for up to three weeks

 By app

-VALENCIA - Manchester United striker Wayne Rooney will be out of action for up to three weeks, his manager Sir Alex Ferguson said on Tuesday.
+MANCHESTER - Manchester United and England striker Wayne Rooney will be out for up to three weeks as he recovers from minor ankle ligament damage, the Premier League champions said on Friday.

-Rooney injured the ankle in the 2-2 Premier League draw at Bolton Wanderers on Sunday and will miss Wednesday's Champions League Group C clash at Valencia and the Premier League match at Sunderland on Saturday.
+"The nation can breathe again.
+We're relieved, it could have been worse," United manager Alex Ferguson told reporters.

-GEAR:Get a Rooney shirt here and save 10% courtesy of online retailer Kitbag
+Rooney, who has been in superb form this season scoring 34 goals for the league leaders, sustained the injury in Tuesday's 2-1 Champions League quarter-final first leg defeat by Bayern Munich.

 Get the best features, fun and footballing frolics straight to your inbox every week.